trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 - Get tokens from a faucet
 - Code a contract in LIGO, including:
   - Defining the storage for the contract
-  - Defining endpoints in the contract
+  - Defining entrypoints in the contract
-  - Writing code to run when the endpoints are called
+  - Writing code to run when the entrypoints are called
 - Deploy (or originate) the contract to Tezos and set its starting storage value
 - Look up the current state of the contract
 - Call the contract from the command line